phundament/docs/6-tutorials/extension-testing.md

 PHP library testing
 ===================

-You can use Phundament base images `phundament/php-one` for running unit tests of composer packages.
+You can use phd base images `phundament/php-one` for running unit tests of composer packages.

 First you need to create a `docker-compose.yml` file containing the test configuration.